ShadowDraco/ShadowDraco/README.md

 ![](./profile-3d-contrib/profile-night-rainbow.svg)

-The code that built my foundation in programming is not tracked by GitHub.
-Though, that quality and time is easily seen in the present!
+Much of the code that built my foundation in programming is not tracked by GitHub.
+Though, that quality and time is easily seen in my present, becoming Full Stack Web developer and improving my skills in all categories!